 The best time of the year to buy a used car is late Fall.

 October and November are ideal months for you to take advantage of.
-Conventional wisdom suggests end of the year to be the best time to purchase and its true.
-Holidays, year end, and dealership incentives make it the peak time to get a car.
+Conventional wisdom suggests the end of the year is the best time to purchase and it’s true.
+Holidays, year-end, and dealership incentives make it the peak time to get a car.

 As the year closes in, dealerships have goals and quotas to hit.
 Lean into this and you can expect an average savings of up to 10% or more!